Here's a controversial take: discipline is overrated. It's what people lean on when they don't understand the game they're playing.

 1. Stop.
 Acknowledge you're thrown off.

 Don't spiral.
 Don't reach for comfort.
-Don't try to think your way out of it.
-Just acknowledge: I'm thrown off.
+Don't try to think your way out of it immediately.
+Just acknowledge the state you're in: I'm thrown off.
+I don't feel agency right now.

 2. Try to identify what's bothering you.

 But sometimes you can't.
 Sometimes you're just not thinking sane.
-Your mind is in a weird state.
-That's okay.
+Your mind is in a weird state and you can't even articulate what's wrong.
+That's okay too.
+That happens.

 → What would mediocre Alex do right now?

 → If it's capability: Code one problem.
 Read one chapter.
-Ship one thing.
+Ship one small thing.

 Don't try to solve everything.
 Don't try to understand everything.
-Just do the mediocre homework.
+Don't try to have the perfect insight that fixes your whole life.

-You're back in one of the three states.
+You're back in one of the three states now.
 You're practicing.
-You're getting feedback from reality.
+You're in the arena.
+You're getting feedback from reality instead of spiraling in your head.

-The comfort will come from doing the thing, not avoiding it.
+The comfort will come from doing the thing, not from avoiding it.

 Why this works: